-This pic below illustrates the structure of a typical/regular website:
+This image below illustrates the structure of a typical/regular website:

-Your main website most likely follows a structure like the above.
+Your main website follows a structure like the above.
 It’s your “home base” where people visit you to learn more about you.
 You can establish yourself as an expert, share who you are, show what services/products you offer, provide ways for people to contact you, and more.
-It is mean to provide various information to satisfy your website visitors.
-If you successfully engage a website visitor, she will hang out on your website by going through more than one page or blog post, and that’s what you want!

 Your Website + Your Sales Letter Pages

-The number one characteristic that separates a sales letter page from a regular website is this: A sales page exists for the sole purpose of selling a product or service.
+There’s one main difference between a sales letter page and a regular webpage.
+A sales page exists for the sole purpose of selling a product or service.
 So, once somebody visits that page, you don’t want her to click around and go to other pages.
 You want people to spend time on that page and read through the content without clicking away.
-For that reason, a Sales letter Page stands on its own, independent on your main website in terms of design.
+For that reason, a Sales Letter page stands on its own, independent of your main website in terms of design.

-To keep people engaged on your Sales Letter Page, you don’t want to have things like:
+To keep people engaged on your Sales Letter Page, don’t include: